antecave-web/Star-Trek-Ascendancy-Galactic-Crisis-Mode/README.md

 Warp speed costs 2 command and move up to two systems + any bonuses from research.
 (I.e no waiting in warp, collecting warp tokens, or popping out somehere later.)

 Optional to immediately attack after movment.
 To do so, Move to a System with rival Ships in Orbit, but halt on the Space Lane Attached to the System before you arrive.
 Then immediately Exhaust another Command token to initiate the Space Battle.
-This, or being denied movement by a trade partner, is the only way you can end a Move at Impulse or Warp command on a Space Lane rather than In Orbit of a System.
+This is the only way you can end a Move at Impulse or Warp command on a Space Lane rather than In Orbit of a System (But the ships will always move off it after the battle either to occupy or retreat).

 You may always move through Systems you Control (one where you have a Control Node), regardless of the presence of rival Ships.